acorvin/event-management/README.md

-# Event Management App
+# Event Management System

 A REST API to handle an event management application.
 The API will offer the ability to create, update, and delete events based on user authentication.
-Once authenticated, users can easily manage their events, schedule tasks, and also receive essential email notification on upcoming.
+Once authenticated, users can easily manage their events, schedule tasks, and also receive essential email notification on upcoming events.

 ## Features